 It was the name I gave to the blog when I was dating.
-I retconned this to mean that I lined up the guys, then I dated them.
-I know it’s a bit tenuous, but I just liked the sound of it.
+I retconned this to mean that I lined up the guys, then I dated them, but in fact I just liked the word ‘Guyliner’ – the ‘the’ came later.
 Somehow this has, quite unintentionally, become my name.

 Aside from this blog, I write a weekly column for the British edition of GQ, about anything from LGBT issues to sex and relationships to the terrifying awkwardness of being alone in the 21st century.

 I have written two novels for Little, Brown.
 The first one is called The Last Romeo and came out in 2018.
 The second is called The Magnificent Sons and came out in 2020.
 A third, The Fake-Up is due 2022 and, yes, there’ll be a fourth too.
 Find out more about them.